 Originally published by www.webdesignerdepot.com.

 When Thomas Heatherwick’s 2012 Olympic cauldron unfolded its 204 petals on a warm summer’s evening in London during the opening ceremony, many gasped in awe.
 It captured brilliantly, in a moment, the optimism and human achievement that’s the core of the Olympic spirit.
-It was something that no-one had seen before, nor expected; unique in its boldness, arguably setting a new standard.

 Originally published on BrightStarr.
 Who’s meeting the innovation challenge head-on?
 There is thankfully good news.
 Some businesses are facing up to these challenges by placing a greater emphasis on design and innovation, in the hope that it will reengineer their customers’ trust by bringing out new products and services.
 Barclays bank is one such example.
 No Continue Reading